-Now the message I was going to give on the first night was going to hop, skip, and jump through Isaiah 1, 2, and 3 very quickly.
+The message I was going to give on the first night was going to hop, skip, and jump through Isaiah 1 through 3 very quickly.
 Now I want you to turn to Isaiah 2.

 (Have you noticed how many references to the book of Isaiah have been made in this Feast?
-I don't know what this means, but there's been a lot of references to the book of Isaiah.)
+I do not know what this means, but there has been a lot of references to the book of Isaiah.)

-I just want to pick something up because this chapter is certainly noted for what God says He's going to do as a result of Israel's sins.
+I just want to pick something up because this chapter is certainly noted for what God says He is going to do as a result of Israel's sins.

-Isaiah 2:17 And the loftiness of man shall be bowed down, and the haughtiness of men shall be made low.
-And the Lord alone shall be exalted in that day.
+Isaiah 2:17 The loftiness of man shall be bowed down, and the haughtiness of men shall be made low; the Lord alone will be exalted in that day.

 This is referring to the Day of the Lord, and after the Day of the Lord.

-Isaiah 2:18 And the idols He shall utterly abolish.
+Isaiah 2:18 But the idols He shall utterly abolish.

 Why do we have this perception of God before our conversion?
 It is because God is taught by the precepts of men!
-But "who is like unto God?
+But "who is like God?
 To whom will you compare Me?"
 God says.
 We have to learn the fear of God.
-And that really doesn't begin until He reveals Himself to us.
+And that really does not begin until He reveals Himself to us.
 Then we can begin to understand His mind and His will in a way that we never could before.
 And all the idols are going to be smashed out of our lives, slowly but surely—one at a time, or whole bunches of them—these idols that get in the way of the right perception of God.
-That's what He's talking about here— destroying man's idols, which might be cities, technology, or even (man) himself.
+That is what He is talking about here— destroying man's idols, which might be cities, technology, or even man himself.

-Isaiah 2:19-20 And they shall go into the holes of the rocks and the caves of the earth for fear of the Lord, and for the glory of His majesty when He arises to shake terribly the earth.
-In that day a man shall cast his idols of silver and gold which they made, each one for himself to worship..."
+Isaiah 2:19-20 They shall go into the holes of the rocks, and into the caves of the earth, from the terror of the Lord and the glory of His majesty, when He arises to shake the earth mightily.
+In that day a man shall cast away his idols of silver and and his idols of gold which they made, each for himself to worship. . .

-Notice how specific this is: "...each one for himself..."
+Notice how specific this is: "each for himself."
 Each idol that we have created through the precepts of men is going to have to go before we have a true concept of God and the fear of God will really be right and harmonious with what He wants.

-Isaiah 2:20-21 ...each one for himself to worship, to the moles and to the bats.
-They will go into the clefts of the rocks and the tops of the ragged rocks for fear of the Lord, and for the glory of His majesty when He arises to shake terribly the earth.
+Isaiah 2:20-21 . . . each for himself to worship, to the moles and bats, to go into the clefts of the rocks, and into the crags of the rugged rocks, from the terror of the Lord and the glory of His majesty, when He arises to shake the earth mightily.

-Now He doesn't want to take us in that direction, but He has the means to bring us to that place.
-He's only illustrating here that this is what He's going to do to the world to get the world to fear Him.
+Now He does not want to take us in that direction, but He has the means to bring us to that place.
+He is only illustrating here that this is what He is going to do to the world to get the world to fear Him.
 And all of us fear pain!
 And we will cower before it!
 And God will have our attention!
 It is coming.
-First the tribulation, and then He is going to rise and shake terribly the earth.
+First the tribulation, and then He is going to rise and shake mightily the earth.

 Look at Isaiah the 59th chapter.
 Some of the same principle is shown, but this one is especially interesting because it is something that is directed primarily at the leadership of Israel.
 Perhaps it is most specifically directed at those governmental organizations right at the very top—the instrumentality of the spread of "justice" in the United States—the court system.

-Isaiah 59:4 None calls for justice, nor any pleads for truth.
-They trust in vanity, and speak lies.
-They conceive mischief...
+Isaiah 59:4 No one calls for justice, nor does any plead for truth.
+They trust in empty words and speak lies; they conceive evil. . .

-Think of our present president right now.
+Think of our present president.
 For at least seven months he has been conceiving mischief through a veil of lies so that he would not have to openly admit before the public that he was lying before us.

-Isaiah 59:5 They hatch cockatrice' eggs and weave the spider's webs...
+Isaiah 59:5 They hatch vipers' eggs and weave the spider's web. . .

 You know what happens to the bug that goes into the web.
-He gets all wrapped up and entangled, and he can't get away, and then he's dispatched by the spider.
+He gets all wrapped up and entangled, and he cannot get away, and then he is dispatched by the spider.

-Isaiah 59:5-8 He that eats of their eggs dies, and that which is crushed breaks out into a viper.
-Their webs shall not become garments; neither shall they cover themselves with their works.
-Their works are works of iniquity, and the act of violence is in their hands.
-Their feet run to evil, and they make haste to shed innocent blood.
-Their thoughts are thoughts of iniquity.
-Wasting and destruction are in their paths.
-The way of peace they know not, and there is no judgment [no justice] in their goings.
-They have made them crooked paths.
-Whosoever goes therein shall not know peace.
+Isaiah 59:5-8 He who eats of their eggs dies, and from that which is crushed a viper. breaks out.
+Their webs will not become garments, nor will they cover themselves with their works; their works are works of iniquity, and the act of violence is in their hands.
+Their feet run to evil, and they make haste to shed innocent blood; their thoughts are thoughts of iniquity; wasting and destruction are in their paths.
+The way of peace they have not known, and there is no justice in their ways; they have made themselves crooked paths; whoever takes that way shall not know peace.

-Isaiah 59:16-19 And He saw that there was no man [There was no leadership that could be relied upon.] and [He] wondered that there was no intercessor.
-Therefore, His arm [God's Arm] brought salvation unto him, and His righteousness, it sustained him.
-For He put on righteousness as a breastplate, and a helmet of salvation upon His head.
-And He put on the garments of vengeance for clothing, and was clad with zeal as a cloak.
-According to their deeds, accordingly He will repay [Reciprocity at work!] fury to His adversaries, recompense to His enemies.
-To the islands He will repay recompense.
-So shall they fear the name of the Lord from the west, and fear His glory from the rising of the sun.
-When the enemy shall come in like a flood, the Spirit of the Lord shall lift up a standard against him.
+Isaiah 59:16-19 He saw that there was no man [There was no leadership that could be relied upon.], and [He] wondered that there was no intercessor.
+Therefore His own arm [God's arm] brought salvation for Him, and His own righteousness, it sustained Him.
+For He put on righteousness as a breastplate, and a helmet of salvation on His head.
+He put on the garments of vengeance for clothing, and was clad with zeal as a cloak.
+According to their deeds, accordingly He will repay [Reciprocity at work!], fury to His adversaries, recompense to His enemies; the coastlands He will fully repay.
+So shall they fear the name of the Lord from the west, and His glory from the rising of the sun; when the enemy comes in like a flood, the Spirit of the Lord will lift up a standard against him.

-The implication is very strong that God is going to deal with these people because they don't fear Him.
+The implication is very strong that God is going to deal with these people because they do not fear Him.
 And they are going to come to fear Him.
-If they feared Him they wouldn't be dealing with God in this way.
+If they feared Him they would not be dealing with God in this way.